Deploy a container instance in AWS

 • Task definition:

-• Family: Select created task definition ironsecuredoc
+• Family: Select the created task definition ironsecuredoc

 • Revision: Select task definition revision 1 (LATEST)